-- The AJCC physical location enhances the customer experience. - The AJCC ensures universal access, with an emphasis on individuals with barriers to employment. - The AJCC actively supports the One-Stop system through effective partnerships. - The AJCC provides integrated, customer-centered services. - The AJCC is an on-ramp for skill development and the attainment of industryrecognized credentials which meet the needs of targeted regional sectors and pathways. - The AJCC actively engages industry and labor and supports regional sector strategies through an integrated business service strategy that focuses on quality jobs. - The AJCC has high-quality, well-informed, and cross-trained staff. - The AJCC achieves business results through data-driven continuous improvement.
+- The AJCC ensures universal access, with an emphasis on individuals with barriers to employment. - The AJCC actively supports the One-Stop system through effective partnerships. - The AJCC provides integrated, customer-centered services. - The AJCC is an on-ramp for skill development and the attainment of industry-recognized credentials which meet the needs of targeted reginal sectors and pathway. - The AJCC actively engages industry and labor and supports regional sector strategies through an integrated business service strategy that focuses on quality jobs. - The AJCC has high-quality, well-informed, and cross-trained staff. - The AJCC achieves business results through data-driven continuous improvement.